 Getting Familiar with Your Chakras

-We will enable you to work on activating and caring for your Chakras, using controlled breathing and creative visualization, two techniques you will discover in Chapter 2.
+We will enable you to work on activating, caring, and healing your Chakras, using controlled breathing and creative visualization, two techniques you will discover in Chapter 2.

 In the illustration below, the Chakras are shown in the order in which they should be activated, one by one, so you gradually ascend from the imperfect human state to the perfect state of a fully enlightened spiritual being.